coldshrine/study-notes/books/designing-data-intensive-applications.md

 It would allow you to reconstruct what the user saw before they made a particular decision.

 Enables better tracking of casual dependencies.

+### Aiming for correctness

+If your application can tolerate occasionally corrupting or losing data in unpredictable ways, life is a lot simpler.
+If you need stronger assurances of correctness, the serializability and atomic commit are established approaches.

+While traditional transaction approach is not going away, there are some ways of thinking about correctness in the context of dataflow architectures.